AmanDhimanD/React-ChapterWise/README.md

 <script>var Alert = ReactBootstrap.Alert;</script>

 ```
-and also this css link
+and also add this CSS link in the Index.html page
 ```
 <link
   rel="stylesheet"